- Home

 Radiation therapy for bowel cancer

-Also known as radiotherapy, radiation therapy uses a controlled dose of radiation to kill or damage cancer cells so they cannot grow, multiply or spread.
-Radiation therapy may be given on its own or in combination with chemotherapy (chemoradiation).
-The chemotherapy makes cancer cells more sensitive to radiation.
+Radiation therapy (or radiotherapy) uses a controlled dose of radiation to kill or damage cancer cells so they can’t grow, multiply or spread.
+Radiation therapy may be given on its own or with chemotherapy (chemoradiation), which makes cancer cells more sensitive to radiation.

 Learn more about: